 - encourage decision making that facilitates ecologically sustainable development

 - enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment

 - encourage the Victorian Government and local governments to adopt sound environmental practices and procedures.

 To meet these objectives, the Commissioner prepares a State of the Environment Report (SOE Report) every five years.

 Reporting on the environment

-Raw data provided by the Australian Bureau of Statistics, the Australian Bureau of Meteorology, the Commonwealth Scientific and Industrial Research Organisation and the Victorian State Government departments and agencies inform our understanding of the environment and the recommended remedial actions.
+Data from the Australian Bureau of Statistics, the Australian Bureau of Meteorology, the Commonwealth Scientific and Industrial Research Organisation, Geoscience Australia and the Victorian State Government departments and agencies, enables a comprehensive understanding of the state’s environment.

 The monitoring and fieldwork involved in environmental science may span decades and can promote and reflect community partnerships.
 Scientific research can suggest innovative ways to monitor and manage activities that impact on the environment.

 As our understanding of complex environmental issues has become more sophisticated, methods to approach reporting have evolved.
 The State and Benefit framework provides an overarching guide to the production of the 2018 State of the Environment report.

 Reporting for the public